juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-76.md

 We think it's an epidiascope prophecy.
 After checking, this is what the prophecy said.

-> "When the indivisible is mirrored thirty and six futures are shown.
-Between the twelfth blind man and an age of rest there lies a change in position and a truth untold."
+> When the indivisible is mirrored thirty and six futures are shown.
+Between the twelfth blind man and an age of rest there lies a change in position and a truth untold.

 Anyways, we dropped Ermi with the Brelish army and went north to Rekkensmithy to speak to the contact.
 We stopped by Flamekeep to buy some stuff we needed.
 I got the Eberron-infused copper and an air elemental.